bbauska/Coursera-Bootstrap/readme.md

 The options I will specify "assetsDirs."

-This is where all the assets that I\'m using exist.
+This is where all the assets that I&apos;m using exist.

 The CSS and the JavaScript files exist.

-I\'ll specify "dist/css" and "dist/js."
+I&apos;ll specify "dist/css" and "dist/js."
 With this, you have
 completed configuring the "usemin" task.
 Next, we configure the "htmlmin" task.